jfecher/ante-website/content/blog/simplification_through_addition.md

 1. Although not entirely uncommon in other programming languages, having certain values have mutable reference semantics by default could be confusing.
 Mutating one value and having another change would be a type of spooky action at a distance behavior.
-Such a behavior would only happen in the shared mode which I think would give it an unnecessary difference compared the owned mode.
+Such a behavior would only happen in the shared mode which I think would be an unnecessary and confusing difference compared the owned mode.
 2. Not providing this function enables the compiler to implement `Shared a` in a possibly thread-safe way.
 For example, the compiler could detect when these values are used in a multithreaded context and switch to atomic reference counting (see [Perceus](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v4.pdf)).
-3. Users would still be able to mutate these types but would need to use an internally-mutable wrapper type such as `Mut t` which provides `as_mut: &Mut t -> &shared mut t`.
+3. Users would still be able to mutate these types but would need to use an internally-mutable wrapper type such as the zero-cost `Mut t` which provides `as_mut: &Mut t -> &shared mut t`.
     - Pointing to each `Mut t` as an example of what makes the type not thread safe is also simpler than trying to point to an implicit `Shared` wrapper.
 4. Even without `Mut t`, it will still be possible to mutate a shared value by checking its